blackstork-io/fabric/docs/language/publish-blocks.md

 }
 ```

-when rendered and published, will produce `./test-document.html` file with content:
+The template, when rendered and published, will produce `./test-document.html` file containing:

 ```html
 <!DOCTYPE html>